mouhamaadibrahim/Analytics-Research-Projects/README.md

 ### 2. Electrical Impedance Sensor for Quantitative Monitoring of Cryptosporidium Infection Processes

 #### Project Overview
-This project involved the development of an electrical impedance sensor to monitor the infection processes of the waterborne parasite Cryptosporidium in real-time.
+This project, conducted at the **Institute of Electronics, Microelectronics & Nanotechnology (IEMN)**, involved the development of an electrical impedance sensor to monitor the infection processes of the waterborne parasite *Cryptosporidium* in real-time.
 By leveraging bioimpedance measurements, the sensor enabled the detection of parasite development stages and offered a rapid, 12-hour infectivity quantification method, which was 6x faster than standard techniques.

 #### Objectives
 - Uncover and analyze the development stages of Cryptosporidium in cell cultures using bioimpedance data.